timothy-huang/my_blog/_posts/2022-05-20-The book that changed my life.md

 It's been a long time since I read *How to Win Friends and Influence People*.
 I've never re-read or bought a copy of the book, despite it being so influential on my life.

-However, I would still recommend it (even if I'll be judged based on the title alone.)
-Honestly, some of the lessons might be a little outdated (the book was published in 1936), but for those of you who do end up reading the book, I hope it leaves a little bit of the same impact it's left on me.
+However, I'll still recommend it to other, even if I'll be judged based on the title alone.
+Some of the lessons might be a little outdated (the book was published in 1936), but for those of you who do end up reading the book, I hope it leaves a little bit of the same impact it's left on me.

 <br>
 <br>